Why Women Car Shoppers Drive Home

 Women visit an average of 1.9 dealerships when shopping for a car, whereas men visit 1.4.
 Women will travel 16 miles to buy from a dealer they like, often bypassing closer lots.
 Young Millennial women will even travel up to 21 miles!

 Price is not the top factor it’s the trustworthiness, and respect provided.

 One in five men knows the exact vehicle he wants, the study found.
 Women, however, are twice as likely to be undecided.

 Men know exactly what they want.
-Women may have five cars in mind, she says, and want to further evaluate which will best meet their needs.
+Women may have five cars in mind, and want to further evaluate which will best meet their needs.

-When men and women were asked how they'd react if a vehicle they were considering had been briefly pulled from the market due to a recall, only 8 percent of men said they would cross the vehicle off their list; 44 percent of women would.
+When men and women were asked how they'd react if a vehicle they were considering had been briefly pulled from the market due to a recall, only 8 percent of men said they would cross the vehicle off their list, while 44 percent of women would.